Updated July 27, 2023

-The Profit vs Income, are generally used as synonyms but it is important to understand the difference between these two terms for accounting purpose.
+Profit vs Income are generally used as synonyms, but it is important to understand the difference between these two terms for accounting purposes.
 In short, we can say, Profit is Income minus Expenses.
 There are two important terms in accountancy to understand the financial strength of any firm.
 In this article, we will understand the meaning and major difference between these two terms,

-Profit is the amount left (Positive) post deduction of all kinds of costs, expenses, taxes, etc. from the income or revenue.
-Profit the actual reward for the risk taken by the businessman in the business.
-In short, we can say, profit is the revenue which is left after deducting the expenses.
+Profit is the amount left (Positive) post deduction of all kinds of costs, expenses, taxes, etc., from the income or revenue.
+Profit represents the actual reward for the risk undertaken by the businessman.
+In short, profit is the revenue that remains after deducting the expenses.

-Income is basically the total amount earned post sale of products or any services.
-It’s actual earning of any company at the first stage.
+Income is the total amount earned post-sale of products or any services.
+It’s the actual earning of any company at the first stage.
 It also differs from the term Revenue.
-Income is the total earnings of the business whether earnings from direct or indirect business activities.
+Income is the business’s total earnings from direct or indirect business activities.
 Income is also referred to as Gross Revenue.

 To understand the differences between profit vs income, let’s take one example,

-- As per the accounts, they spent $35,000 as expenses on raw material, salaries, and other overheads.
-In this case, total profit would be $15,000 which would be useful in calculating the tax for the firm and would be transferred to the reserve account in the balance sheet after deducting dividends to the shareholders.
+- As per the accounts, they spent $35,000 as expenses on raw materials, salaries, and other overheads.
+In this case, the total profit would be $15,000, which would be useful in calculating the tax for the firm and would be transferred to the reserve account in the balance sheet after deducting dividends to the shareholders.

 So, by this example, we can understand the difference between profit vs income.
 Below are the main differences between Profit vs Income,

-- Profit is the amount which is left over after paying for expenses such as raw materials, salaries, tax, interest or other overheads from the income in the firm but income is the amount received from business activities whether from direct or indirect sources.
+- Profit is the amount left over after paying for expenses such as raw materials, salaries, tax, interest, or other overheads from the income in the firm.
+Still, income is the amount received from business activities, whether from direct or indirect sources.

 - There are two types of Profit which are Gross Profit and Net Profit.
 In the same way, income could be two types, Earned or Unearned income.